Savory/docs/src/deno-deploy.md

 ### Create an account
-Before diving into the (few) commands required to deploy your Danet project from your local environment or from a Github action, you need to [create an account on Deno Deploy](https://deno.com/deploy/pricing).
+Before diving into the (few) commands required to deploy your Danet project from your local environment or from a Github action, you need to [create an account on Deno Deploy](https://deno.com/deploy).

-At the time of writing this documentation, Deploy offers 2 pricing.

-0$ for :
-- 100,000 requests per day
-- 100 GiB outbound data transfer per month (inbound is free)
-- Up to 10ms CPU time (not wall clock time) per request

-20$ per month for :

-- Wildcard subdomains
--Up to 50ms CPU time (not wall clock time) per request
-- 5 million requests per month included
-- 100 GiB outbound data transfer included (inbound is free)

-You can start with the free tier and upgrade when you see need !
+There is a free tier, generous enough for a side project, and paid plans when you outgrow it.
+Prices and quotas change, so read them at the source: [deno.com/deploy/pricing](https://deno.com/deploy/pricing).

 The signing up process is pretty simple, login with github and voilà.